Arrested Development: The Cinema of Michael Cera

 Only by exiting the northern hemisphere did the actor escape America’s understanding of him.
 Cera underwent a transformation in 2013 when his two collaborations with Chilean filmmaker Sebastián Silva—Crystal Fairy & the Magical Cactus and Magic Magic—were released.
 He traded his wispy hair for a disheveled mess and his mellow attitude for an in-your-face irritability, making the real-life jump from Nick Twisp to François Dillinger.

 In Crystal Fairy, he takes on the role of Jamie, a self-centered expat seeking purpose through psychedelics in faraway Chile.
 As Kristi Mitsuda wrote in her review for Reverse Shot, the film allowed Cera to show off an “unexpected” side to his “obliviously adorable moppet act” by playing “an obliviously assholish millennial.”
 His decision to raise his voice above his distinctive falsetto reveals a whinier side to his speech pattern which he pats with recurrent scoffs and groans.
-When the free-spirited Crystal Fairy (Gaby Hoffman) is introduced as his foil—her superficial interest in chakras going against Jamie’s hard-line belief in psychedelics as a source of enlightenment—he becomes aggressively annoying.
+When the free-spirited Crystal Fairy (Gaby Hoffmann) is introduced as his foil—her superficial interest in chakras going against Jamie’s hard-line belief in psychedelics as a source of enlightenment—he becomes aggressively annoying.
 While Cera might have played annoying in a more reserved fashion a few years earlier, he revels in the insult-hurling, frowning, and stomping this role offers him.
 The film’s titular manic pixie dream girl not falling in love with him—an impossibility in his previous films—suggests that a new Cera is on the horizon, one with the potential to offend, and who is not kind but abrasive.

 Crystal Fairy & the Magical Cactus (Sebastián Silva, 2013).